 Women alone: Fine on the whole.
 Care is required same as everywhere.

-Due to of the size and diversity of the United States, it has been divided up in this section into seven subsections:
+Due to the size and diversity of the United States, it has been divided up in this section into seven subsections:

 Introduction: the information which applies across the United States, such as visas;